czechtech/QSettingsWebEditor/README.md

     http://localhost:8080

-You should see "URL Path must be of the form organization/application/"
+You should see the message "URL Path must be of the form organization/application/"

-[pic]

-Now, add the Qt organization and application name of any Qt program that uses QSettings.
+Now, add to the URL the organization and application name of any Qt program that uses QSettings.
 Example:

     http://localhost:8080/czechtech/qsettingswebeditor/